decentralized-identity/didcomm-messaging/routing.md

 }
 ```

+[TODO: describe use of the `attn` field, and explain why it's an important construct that allows us to encrypt to all (cryptographic route) but deliver just to the agent most likely to be interested (network route).

+[TODO: further revise the following paragraph to clarify that either a key or a DID might be used.
+Each possibility makes certain tradeoffs, and may be appropriate in certain cases.
+Keys may be fragile in the face of rotation, and they require a lot of knowledge/maintenance cost for the external mediator.
+However, DID key references and DIDs may introduce some complications in how the recipient proves control of a DID (a requirement for security, but also a privacy eroder).]

-The value of the `to` field is a DID, not a key.
+For most external mediators, the value of the `to` field is likely to be a DID, not a key.
+However... (see previous TODO note).
 This hides details about the internals of a sovereign domain from external parties.
 The sender will have had to multiplex encrypt for all relevant recipient keys, but doesn't need to know how routing happens to those keys.
 The mediator and the receiver may have coordinated about how distribution to individual keys takes place (see [RFC 0211: Route Coordination](https://github.com/hyperledger/aries-rfcs/blob/master/features/0211-route-coordination/README.md)), but that is outside the scope of concerns of this protocol.

 The attachment(s) in the `payloads~attach` field are able to use the full power of DIDComm attachments, including features like instructing the receiver to download the payload content from a CDN.